 Yield: 3 Pints

 Cut the tomatoes into quarters removing stem ends.
 Remove seeds from the peppers and cut them into strips.
 Peel onions and cut in eighths.
 Fill blender about 3/4 full with vegetables.
-Blend at high speed for 4 seconds.
-Pour into a large kettle.
-Repeat the blending process until all vegetables are blended.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.